srsudar/SemCache/chromeapp/README.md

 To build the JS code we use browserify, which is specified in a Grunt task so we only need to use grunt:

 ```
 grunt
 ```

 The code will be built and ready to deploy in the `dist/` directory.

+### Temporary Caveat

+CAVEAT: Due to the Chrome App Content Security Policy, after running `bower install` we need to manually edit a dependency file.
+Open `bower_components/app-layout/app-scroll-effects/app-scroll-effects-behavior.html` and find the line that says `var noop: Function();`.
+Unfortunately, this is rejected by the CSP and won't let you load the code.
+Change this line to say `var noop: function() {};`.
+Then re-build and the code should load.

+I've [opened an
+issue](https://github.com/PolymerElements/app-layout/issues/286) with this bug and [landed a pull request](https://github.com/PolymerElements/app-layout/pull/287) fixing it, but until it drops in the release we need to keep this manual step.

 ## Manually Building the UI